-6 Books to Read Before Taking the Next Step with Your Partner
+The Best Books to Read Before Taking the Next Step with Your S.O.

 It’s often said that if relationships aren’t moving forward, they’re moving backward.
 While every couple is different, the next step for you and your partner may be moving in together, getting married, buying a shared pet, or something as simple as exchanging keys.
 Whatever the next move may be, being fully informed and prepared for the change is crucial.

-Here, six books offering different perspectives on commitment and relationships with plenty of helpful tips to consider before taking that leap.
+These books each offer different perspectives on commitment and relationships, along with plenty of helpful tips to consider before taking that leap.

 1. The 5 Love Languages: The Secret to Love that Lasts